Assisted Sales: What are They and Do They Work? 2023

 Furthermore, this approach works well for sellers who want to add value to their property but do not have the time, funds or capacity to tackle changes and improvements themselves.

-Assisted Sales with cash advances may be a less appealing choice for sellers who do not wish to cover a 3% Stamp Duty levy.
-This will be charged if the seller moves into a new property before the buyer is able to sell the home at the centre of the AS.
+Assisted sales with cash advances may be a less appealing choice for sellers who do not wish to cover a 3% Stamp Duty levy.
+This will be charged if the seller moves into a new property before the buyer is able to sell the property at the centre of the assisted sale.

-Moving at this point will, of course, mean that they are the owner of two properties at once.
+Moving at this point will, of course, mean that they are the owner of two properties simultaneously.

 Stamp Duty can be reclaimed after the property sells.
 However, this may cause cash flow issues for some individuals.